complete-dope/fin-models/posts/NBFC.md

 7. Shriram Finance

 # MAIN BUSINESS
-Provides loans to riskier profiles at higher interest rate than traditional banks and have recovery team to recover the loans Input : Borrowing using NCD's, Bank loans , Commercial papers, Securitization  + Equity Straightforward business ( buy at lower rate , sell at higher rate)
+Provides *loans* to riskier profiles at higher interest rate than traditional0 banks and have recovery team to recover the loans
+Input : Borrowing using NCD's, Bank loans , Commercial papers, Securitization  + Equity Straightforward business ( buy at lower rate , sell at higher rate)